Pingala: Prosody-Aware Decoding for Sanskrit Poetry Generation: Results

 \section{Results}

-Table~\ref{tab:main_result} summarizes syntactic and semantic evaluation on the Chandomitra test set consisting of 1421 English Prose - Sanskrit Poetry parallel data, for three settings: FT (fine-tuning on the Chandomitra training split), CD (standard constrained decoding), and \texttt{PINGALA} (our custom-constrained decoding).
+Table~\ref{tab:main_result} summarizes syntactic and semantic evaluation on the \chandomitra ~test set consisting of 1421 English Prose - Sanskrit Poetry parallel data, for three settings: FT (fine-tuning on the Chandomitra training split), CD (constrained decoding as used in \chandomitra), and \texttt{Pingala} (our custom-constrained decoding).
 For syntax we report the fraction of outputs that are fully conformant to the Anu\d{s}\d{t}ubh meter (``Full \%'') and partially conformant (``Partial \%''); semantic fidelity is reported as automatic similarity (``Sim'') to the reference.

-Key findings: \begin{itemize}[noitemsep, leftmargin=*] \item Constrained decoding (CD/\texttt{PINGALA}) substantially increases syntactic conformity but can interact with semantic fidelity depending on model adaptation. \item NLLB-dist-1.3B: applying CD improves syntax (Full \% = 82.97) while retaining good semantics (Sim = 70.75).
-Fine-tuning + \texttt{PINGALA} yields perfect syntax (Full \% = 100) with strong semantics (Sim = 78.89). \item Phi-4-14B: \texttt{PINGALA}-only runs can achieve very high semantic scores (Sim = 92.12) but with low syntactic coverage; FT + \texttt{PINGALA} produces a balanced outcome (Full \% = 65.66, Sim = 76.75); using SLP1 as transliteration scheme for Sanskrit in FT+\texttt{PINGALA} boosts the performance(Full \% = 95.92, Sim = 76.81) for metrical adherence while slightly increasing semantic similarity. \item Across architectures, the best trade-off is FT followed by \texttt{PINGALA}: task-specific adaptation plus targeted decoding achieves near-perfect Anu\d{s}\d{t}ubh conformity with competitive semantic similarity. \end{itemize} \paragraph{Discussion.} Constrained decoding is an effective mechanism for enforcing meter, but it is most successful when the model has been exposed to the target poetic distribution (via FT).
+Key findings: \begin{itemize}[noitemsep, leftmargin=*] \item Constrained decoding (CD/\texttt{Pingala}) substantially increases syntactic conformity but can interact with semantic fidelity depending on model adaptation. \item NLLB-dist-1.3B: applying CD improves syntax (Full \% = 82.97) while retaining good semantics (Sim = 70.75).
+Fine-tuning + \texttt{Pingala} yields perfect syntax (Full \% = 100) with strong semantics (Sim = 78.89). \item Phi-4-14B: \texttt{Pingala}-only runs can achieve very high semantic scores (Sim = 92.12) but with low syntactic coverage; FT + \texttt{Pingala} produces a balanced outcome (Full \% = 65.66, Sim = 76.75); using SLP1 as transliteration scheme for Sanskrit in FT+\texttt{Pingala} boosts the performance(Full \% = 95.92, Sim = 76.81) for metrical adherence while slightly increasing semantic similarity. \item Across architectures, the best trade-off is FT followed by \texttt{Pingala}: task-specific adaptation plus targeted decoding achieves near-perfect Anu\d{s}\d{t}ubh conformity with competitive semantic similarity. \end{itemize} \paragraph{Discussion.} Constrained decoding is an effective mechanism for enforcing meter, but it is most successful when the model has been exposed to the target poetic distribution (via FT).
 Practically, a two-stage recipe - (1) fine-tune on the target corpus, then (2) apply targeted constrained decoding -- yields metrically valid outputs while preserving semantic fidelity.
 A few samples of generated Sanskrit Poetry is available at \autoref{tab:data:sample-gen}.